 - Verify that the data has the value “0”

-I advice the steps above to solve the problem, despite the fact that it is quick and dirty.
+I advise the steps above to solve the problem.
+Although it is not the safest option.

-When you use a Document Management System (like Sharepoint or Livelink), you can try adding these:
+Do you use a Document Management System like Sharepoint or Livelink?
+Try adding these:

 .xls = application/msexcel